 Erroneous Painting & Life Assumption #2: “That was my Last Chance.”

-In watercolor when I keep going and going long after a painting is beyond rescue, it really means I am too cheap to break out a brand new piece of virgin watercolor paper and simply start a new painting.
-Not even “do this one over again”, because that is impossible.
+In watercolor when I keep going and going long after a painting is beyond rescue, it really means I am too cheap to admit defeat andd break out a brand new piece of virgin watercolor paper, to simply start anew.
 Start a Brand New Painting.
 I can use the same reference photo, I can even use more or less the same design (the same cropping, center of interest, color choices), but trying to create a duplicate-but-better painting is a recipe for frustration and disaster.

 The distance between Here and Oh Well varies every single day.
 But what a comfort to know that ‘Oh Well’ and a fresh sheet of watercolor paper are always, always, just around the corner, one thought away.